In and Out-of-Domain Text Adversarial Robustness via Label Smoothing: Background

 \subsection{Text Adversarial Attacks}

-Our experiments evaluate the robustness of text classification models under two state-of-the-art text adversarial attacks TextFooler and BAE, described below.
-For a particular victim NLP model and a raw text input, the attack produces semantically-similar adversarial text as output.
+Our experiments evaluate the robustness of text classification models under three state-of-the-art text adversarial attacks TextFooler (black-box), BAE (black-box) and SemAttack (white-box), described below.\footnote{The black-box attacks keep querying the model with its attempts until the victim model is fooled while the white-box attack has access to the gradients to the model.
+Further details of the attacks are in \cite{textfooler,bae,semattack}.}For a particular victim NLP model and a raw text input, the attack produces semantically-similar adversarial text as output.
 Importantly, only those examples are attacked, which are originally correctly predicted by the victim model.
-The attacks considered are word-level, i.e. they replace important words in a clean text with their synonyms to maintain the meaning of the clean text, but change the prediction of the victim models; and black-box, i.e., they do not need access to the victim model gradients.\footnote{The black-box attacks keep trying multiple adversarial examples via substitutions until the victim model is fooled, or a max number of attempts is reached.
-Further details of the attacks are in \cite{textfooler,bae}.} \begin{itemize} \itemsep0em \item \textbf{TextFooler}: \cite{textfooler} proposes an attack which determines the word importances in a sentence, and then replaces the important words with qualified synonyms. \item \textbf{BAE}: \cite{bae} uses masked pre-trained language models like BERT to generate replacements for the important words until the victim model's prediction is incorrect. \end{itemize}
+The attacks considered are word-level, i.e. they replace words in a clean text with their synonyms to maintain the meaning of the clean text, but change the prediction of the victim models. \begin{itemize} \itemsep0em \item \textbf{TextFooler (TF)}: \cite{textfooler} proposes an attack which determines the word importance in a sentence, and then replaces the important words with qualified synonyms. \item \textbf{BAE}: \cite{bae} uses masked pre-trained language models to generate replacements for the important words until the victim model's prediction is incorrect. \item \textbf{SemAttack (SemAtt)}: \citep{semattack} introduces an attack to search perturbations in the contextualized embedding space by formulating an optimization problem as in \citep{cw2}.
+We specifically use the white-box word-level version of this attack. \end{itemize}